The Betrayal Knows My Name: Anime

 In July 2009, announcement was made that an anime adaption would be directed by Katsushi Sakurabi, written by Natsuko Takahashi, and produced by J.C.Staff.
-It was officially announced in Monthly Asuka 2009 October issue.
-The anime officially started airing on April 11, 2010 with 24 planned episodes.
-The first DVD was released on June 1, 2010, and the second DVD was released on October 1, 2010.
-The opening theme for the first arc is "Uragiri no nai Sekai made" and the ending theme is "Aoi Ito", both sung by Japanese band Rayflower.
-The single for both the opening and ending themes was released May 26, 2010.
-The opening and ending for the second arc are "Inishie" and "Kizuna", sung by the same Japanese band Rayflower who also provided the themes for the first arc.
-The opening and ending for the second arc was released on August 4, 2010.
+The series aired for 24 episodes on Chiba TV and other JAITS stations from from April 12 to September 20, 2010.
+Its episodes were collected on 12 DVDs released from June 25, 2010, to May 27, 2011.
+The first opening theme is "Uragiri no nai Sekai made" (裏切りのない世界まで) and the first ending theme is "Aoi Ito" (蒼い糸), both performed by Rayflower.
+The second opening theme is "Inishie" (イニシエ) and the second ending them is "Kizuna" (絆), both performed again by Rayflower.

 Live-action

-The August 2011 issue of Kadokawa Shoten's Asuka magazine announced that the manga would be adapted into a live-action stage production which will run in the Ginza district of Tokyo from December 21 to December 25.
+The August 2011 issue of Kadokawa Shoten's Asuka magazine announced that the manga would be adapted into a live-action stage production which will run in the Ginza district of Tokyo, from December 21–25.
 The cast included Genki Okawa as Yuki Giou (Sakurai), Ire Shiozaki as Zess (Luka Crosszeria), Masakazu Nemoto as Kanata Wakamiya/Reiga Giou, Yu Kariwa as Tsukumo Murasame, Sayaka Chinen as Toko Murasame, Bishin Kawasumi as Hotsuma Renjou, Yamamoto Ikkei as Shūsei Usui, Takafumi Miki as Takashiro Giou, and Tetsuya as Isuzu Fujiwara.
 The script of the play, staged in November 2012, was published by Kadokawa Shoten in a volume that includes an original UraBoku manga story.

 Reception

-The fourth, fifth, and sixth volumes of the manga are best sellers according to The New York Times.
+The fourth, fifth, and sixth volumes of the manga are best-sellers according to The New York Times.